 1. Avoid becoming fixated on the negative

-It’s all too easy to focus on the negative elements of life, like news stories, encounters with negative people, or conversations that have made you feel unhappy.
+It’s all too easy to focus on the negative elements of life, like news stories, encounters with challenging people, or conversations that have made you feel unhappy.
 But, it’s possible to see the lighter side of life by accepting that there’s much beyond our control.

 2. Start with a smile